potcoin-repos/electrum-pot-server/HOWTO.md

 Electrum Potcoin server currently needs quite a few file handles to use leveldb.
 It also requires file handles for each connection made to the server.
 It's good practice to increase the open files limit to 16k.
-This is most easily achived by sticking the value in .bashrc of the root user who usually passes this value to all unprivileged user sessions too.
+This is most easily achieved by sticking the value in .bashrc of the root user who usually passes this value to all unprivileged user sessions too.

     $ sudo sed -i '$a ulimit -n 16384' /root/.bashrc